 A life where you are no longer bound by restrictive food rules.
 Imagine what it would be like to finally make peace with food and your body.
 Imagine finding a way to make realistic and sustainable lifestyle changes, and find your healthy weight.
 Changes that will support your health and well-being for the long run.
-This is what’s possible when you come to Green Mountain at Fox Run – a health and wellness retreat unlike any other.
+This is what’s possible when you connect to the Green Mountain — a wellness community unlike any other.

 Our program—based on science and freedom of choice—can help you find peace with food and your body, and permanently end weight struggles.SEE OUR PROGRAM